cgen-dlang/cgen-dlang/index.md

 The team behind the Community Generated Design Language (`cgen-dlang`) has foundations rooted in experiences across information theory, mathematical linguistics, neurobiology, deep reinforcement learning, and cultural evolution/cognitive science.

 ### The Setting
-As students of cognitive science, we view the field of AI on a continuum:
+As students of cognitive science, we view the field of intelligent systems on a continuum:

 1. On one end - **Symbolic Systems**
 2. On one end - **Connectionism**